-- To contribute to the Fund in each year covered by the rates and adjustment certificate the amount determined by reference to that certificate - To pay over all amounts received from employees by way of their contributions to the Fund - To deduct from a person's pay any contributions payable by the member under the Regulations - To decide any question relating to a person's rights or liabilities under the Scheme not falling to the Administering Authority to determine - · To appoint an adjudicator to consider applications from members affected by first instances decisions or any acts or omissions of the employer and to make a decision on such applications

-To provide the Administering Authority, within 41 days of the end of the Scheme Year, with a statement of details of every employee that has been an active member during the scheme year.
-Whilst Regulation requires provision within three months, SYPA is using its statutory powers to shorten this deadline because of the pressures placed upon it to meet other work deadlines resulting from the Year End Exercise and from the commencement of Monthly Posting from April 2018
+- To contribute to the Fund in each year covered by the rates and adjustment certificate the amount determined by reference to that certificate - To pay over all amounts received from employees by way of their contributions to the Fund - To deduct from a person's pay any contributions payable by the member under the Regulations - To decide any question relating to a person's rights or liabilities under the Scheme not falling to the Administering Authority to determine - To appoint an adjudicator to consider applications from members affected by first instances decisions or any acts or omissions of the employer and to make a decision on such applications - To provide the Administering Authority, within three months 41 days of the end of the Scheme Year, with a statement of details of every employee that has been an active member during the scheme year. three-works the scheme year is a statement of monthly data files. <a href="White Householder Household